 top of page

-Interior design project: a new coastal inspired head office
+Office interior design project: a new coastal inspired head office

 Having recently relocated their head office, Studio SK was appointed to design an office interior for staff to enjoy and work productively in, and to impress B2B clients when attending a meeting at the new head office.